Minnesota man gets life without parole for killing girlfriend who was the subject of a 69-day search

 WINONA.
 Minn.
 (AP) — A Minnesota man was sentenced to life in prison without the possibility of parole Tuesday for killing his girlfriend, whose 2023 disappearance after she dropped off their kids at daycare drew national attention and prompted thousands of volunteers to join a 69-day search for her.

 A jury had found Adam Fravel, 30, of Mabel, guilty of premeditated first-degree murder in November.
-He was arrested in June 2023, days after deputies found the body of Madeline Kingsbury in a culvert on a dead-end road a few miles away from a property owned by Fravel’s parents.
+He was arrested in June 2023, days after a deputy found the body of Madeline Kingsbury in a culvert on a dead-end road a few miles away from a property owned by Fravel’s parents.

-The 26-year-old Kingsbury vanished in March 2023 after dropping off her and Fravel’s two young children at a day care in Winona, a southeastern Minnesota city of about 26,000 residents.
+The 26-year-old Kingsbury vanished in March 2023 after dropping off her and Fravel’s two young children at a day care in Winona, a mystery that stunned the southeastern Minnesota city of about 26,000 residents.

-A deputy found Kingsbury’s body in a gray fitted bed sheet that had been closed with black Gorilla tape.
-Prosecutor Phil Prokopowicz said she was strangled with a towel and that a medical examiner concluded she likely died of asphyxiation.
-The towel, bedsheet and tape matched items found in their Winona home, Prokopowicz said during the trial.
+After more than two months of intensive searches, a deputy found Kingsbury’s body in a gray fitted bed sheet that had been closed with black Gorilla tape.
+Prosecutors said she had been strangled with a towel and that a medical examiner concluded she likely died of asphyxiation.
+The towel, bedsheet and tape matched items found in their Winona home, they said.

+’The crimes committed by Mr. Fravel shook the foundations of our community, shedding a very bright light on the extremes of domestic violence, and revealing the evil acts of a man who had no care as to how his actions would affect his children for their lifetimes,” Winona County Attorney Karin Sonneman told the court.

 The trial was moved to Mankato, about 136 miles (219 kilometers) west of Winona, because of extensive pretrial publicity, but the case returned to Winona for Fravel’s sentencing before District Judge Nancy Buytendorp, who handed down the mandatory sentence.